Miami-Dade site plan requirements for residential and commercial permit applications

 Miami-Dade County has Florida’s most active building department.
 With over 2.7 million residents and a construction market that never really slows down, the Miami-Dade Building Department processes tens of thousands of permit applications per year.

-It also has some of Florida’s most specific Miami-Dade site plan requirements which is why plans that work in other counties sometimes get rejected in Miami-Dade.
+It also has some of Florida’s most specific Miami-Dade site plan requirements, which is why plans that work in other counties sometimes get rejected in Miami-Dade.

 Here’s exactly what Miami-Dade requires.